Ohtuproju2021syksy/Discord-Bot-better/documentation/setuptestbot.md

-# Instructions for the main Bot
+# Instructions for the testing Bot